Robot-In-A-Can/Evebrain-Firmware-ESP8266/README.md

    ``https://arduino.esp8266.com/stable/package_esp8266com_index.json``
    into *Additional Board Manager URLs* field.
 You can add multiple URLs, separating them with commas.
--  Open Boards Manager from Tools > Board menu and find *esp8266*  platform.
+-  Open Boards Manager from Tools > Board menu and find `esp8266`  platform.
--  Select the version you need from a drop-down box.
+-  Select the `2.3.0` version from a drop-down box.
 -  Click the *install* button.
 -  Don't forget to select your ESP8266 board from the Tools > Board menu after installation.